 This fellowship opportunity is for young trans adults, looking to continue Babs’ legacy through advocacy, and advancing policy both at the local, state, and national level.
 Fellows will work alongside Garden State Equality for a fall, spring, or summer term.
 They will be compensated with a stipend and are eligible to receive credit with permission from the school.

 If you are interested in becoming a Babs Siperstein Fellow, please apply during the term before the term you would like to start.
-You can apply here through our applicant portal.
+You can apply here.
 Please be prepared to submit a resume and reason for applying.

 At this time, we are currently not accepting fellows because of the COVID-19 pandemic.
 We will review the situation in Fall 2021 to see if we can accommodate a fellow.
 At that time, we will update our website with information for Spring 2022.
 In the meantime, we are making small grants available to those seeking funding for a small community project.